devanshithakar12/Azure-PostgreSQL-vs-AWS-PostgreSQL-Hands-On-Hack/README.md

    * PostgreSQL RDS DB
         * Once the status shows Available, go to the Database instance and ensure that it has "Public" access by clicking on the Modify button.
 [Public Access](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)
         * [Check Security Permissions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)
+        * Networing Configurations
+             * Navigate to your Amazon PostgreSQL RDS Database
+                  * Examine Networking: Go to VPC Security Group
+                      * Inbound Rules: It should have connectivity from everywhere to this security group.
+                      * Outbound Rules: Empty!
+There is no traffic that goes out from the security group from this subnet.
+                  * Navigate to Linux shell (WSL) to validate
+                       * `dig "ENTER DB-HOST NAME` : The IP address should be public -> 52.8.215.180
+                       * `nc -v "ENTER DB-HOST NAME" "ENTER PORT NUMBER"` : Validate TCP/IP connectivity and see if you can connect or not
+                  * Go back to console.
+Your RDS instance should be associated with a VPC and two subnet groups.
+                       * Check the routing table configuration in the VPC -> Main routing table
+                       * You should have 2 routes: one local, one global pointing to the internet gateway.
+So the VPC itself has outbound connectivity to the internet.
+                       * Navigate to the subnet routing table -> Subnets -> Route table.
+You should see local and igw route.
+                       * Go back to the VPC routing table-> Subnet Associations -> Associate the RDS subnets with this main table.
+This is how we can establish connectivity since we fixed outbound rules.
+This way, we allow outbound packets to go out from this subnet and provided a route to the internet.

     * [Connect to a PostgreSQL RDS Database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL)
       * [PGAdmin 4](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html#USER_ConnectToPostgreSQLInstance.pgAdmin)
       * PSQL